keleshev/keleshev.com/compiling-to-assembly-from-scratch-the-book.md

 My name is Vladimir Keleshev,
 I have worked with compilers both commercially and in open-source.
-My love for ARM assembly stems from my previous work in embedded systems.
+My fondness of ARM assembly stems from my previous work in embedded systems.
 Currently, I work in finance
 with domain-specific languages.